prakhar523/rideshare/README.md

 #Findings

 The first major divide in the data was seen between cities.
-One city showed 1/2 the churn rate of the other two.
+One city showed two times more active users the other two.
 Next we tracked feature importances in the Random Forests model.
-This proves which features most polarized the churn group vs. the not churn group.
+This showed which features most polarized the active group vs. the inactive group.

 ![Model Tuning](/city_differences.png?raw=true "Tuning Our Model")